 When sheep or goats are bought, sold or moved through a saleyard, public auction conducted on-farm or sold directly to an abattoir or knackery, it is the responsibility of the person operating that business to notify the database.

-Information on the movement of cattle, sheep and goats throughout Australia is stored on the NLIS database.
+The NLIS database - is the location where information on the movement of cattle, sheep and goats throughout Australia is stored.